Frequently Asked Questions

 These "assets" sound like places and programs that appeal only to certain people.
 What does the District do for others?

-It is important to remember that historically, nearly 60% of the funding allocated by the District goes to library services, and parks and trails—assets which are widely enjoyed by people throughout the County and generally at no charge.
+It is important to remember that historically, 60% of the funding allocated by the District goes to library services, and parks and trails—assets which are widely enjoyed by people throughout the County and generally at no charge.
 The Board has also expanded its allocations to organizations that provide a wide range of cultural and recreational experiences all over the county.
 The sales tax has also relieved property taxes of substantial burden.

 The District Board set service to young people as a grant priority, particularly to those in underserved areas.
 As a result, many of the assets have special outreach programs, scholarships and free events designed to bring cultural experiences to everyone.
+For the past 17 years, the District and its funded assets have also collaborated on the annual RADical Days event, featuring free admission and activities with the regional assets on select days.

 Are there other “asset Districts” in the country?